-Course may be chosen at the discretion of the student, with approval from their academic advisor.
+Alternate courses may be chosen at the discretion of the student with the approval of their academic advisor.

 This course is designed to introduce students to the nature and practice of worship and the sacraments in the Reformed Tradition.
 Worship and the sacraments of Baptism and the Lord's Supper are studied biblically, historically, and theologically, as well as in contemporary settings.
 Worship ad pastoral issues attendant to the celebration of weddings and funerals are examined.
 Skills necessary to leading worship effectively are rehearsed.
-Preparation for the PC (USA) Ordination Exams included in lectures.
+Preparation for the PC (USA) Ordination Exams included in lectures and discussion materials.

-Worship is the portal through which visitors find a spiritual home, members grow to greater discipleship and the whole congregation is inspired to "go and do likewise" in the world.
+Worship is the portal through which visitors find a spiritual home, members grow in their practices, and the whole congregation is inspired to "go and do likewise" in the world.
 The need is great for vital worship at the epicenter of congregational life.
-This course will explore the theology, history and ritual study of worship, excellence of practice in sensory-rich communication and intentional preparation needed by leaders of the 21st-century church for worship that revitalizes congregations.
+This course will explore the depths of spirituality, excellence of practice in sensory-rich communication and intentional preparation needed by leaders of the 21st century church for worship that revitalizes congregations.